Empirical Challenges with Peers-of-Peers Instruments in the Linear-In-Means Model: Weak Instruments in the Linear-in-Means Model

 \subsection{Weak-IV Robust Testing}

-Given that multiple regimes in Proposition \ref{prop:cov_bound} have identification failures at the limit, the instruments based on peers-of-peers is likely to be weak empirically for those configurations, especially for the unscaled model.
-As a solution, we follow the literature on weak instruments such as \cite{moreira03} in considering inference that is robust to a weak first stage.
+Given that multiple regimes in Propositions \ref{prop:cov_bound_unscl} and \ref{prop:cov_bound_scaled} have identification failures at the limit, the instruments based on peers-of-peers are likely to be weak empirically for those configurations, especially for the unscaled model.
+For these settings, we adapt inference robust to a weak first-stage.

-In the classical Instrumental Variables model, we could proceed by either implementing the Anderson-Rubin (AR) test from \cite{anderson1949estimation} (known to be unbiased and asymptotically efficient in the just-identified case - see \cite{moreira2009tests}) or the Conditional Likelihood Ratio test from \cite{moreira03}.
+In the classical IV model, we could proceed by either implementing the Anderson-Rubin (AR) test from \cite{anderson1949estimation} (known to be unbiased and asymptotically efficient in the just-identified case - see \cite{moreira2009tests}) or the Conditional Likelihood Ratio test from \cite{moreira03}.
 The AR-statistic is given by:

 where $\sqrt{n}\hat{g} (\beta_0) = \sqrt{n}(\hat{\xi} - \beta_0 \hat{\pi}) \stackrel{H_0}{\to}_d N(0,\Omega(\beta_0))$ with an appropriate variance estimator for